Adam-Rohde/Adam-Rohde.github.io/Notes.md

 This note covers why observational causal inference is important, potential outcomes, identification and estimation strategies.
 [Link](Notes/Causal-Inference.html)

 ---

+### The Potential Outcomes Approach to Causal Inference
+We discuss the potential outcomes framework from first principles.
+We discuss how this framework thinks about causality, the core problems at issue, assumptions, and causal effects of interest.
+[Link](Notes/Potential-Outcomes-Framework--2021-10-13-.html)

+---

 ### Inverse Probability Weighting (IPW)